Nikita-Filonov/ui-coverage-scenario-tool/README.md

 ```

 When you call `tracker.start_scenario(...)`, a new scenario automatically begins.
 All subsequent actions, such as
-`tracker.track_coverage(...)`, will be logged within the context of this scenario.
+`tracker.track_element(...)`, will be logged within the context of this scenario.
 To finalize and save the scenario,
 you need to call `tracker.end_scenario()`.
 This method ends the scenario and saves it to a JSON file.

 ```